dy0gu/cubik/README.md

     It means you did not create the `android\key.properties` file correctly.
 This file is needed for signing the bundle and should be based on the `android\key.properties.example` file.

   - Upload the app bundle to the Google Play Console.

+    If Google Play says you must target the latest Android version, simply update flutter (or manually edit the [targetSdkVersion](./android/app/build.gradle) file to a string literal) and compile the app again.

 - TODO...